Defining Course Modalities

-Different courses will combine these factors in different combinations to best suit the learning context.
-Take into consideration your learning goals and the needs of your students when determining the course model that works best for you.
+Courses may use these factors in different combinations to best suit the learning context.
+As a faculty member, you may also have varying degrees of autonomy to choose your course modality, based on the program or school you teach in.
+Take into consideration which approach best suits the content, your learning goals, and the needs of your students when determining the course model that works best for you.

 Traditional courses are your prototypical lecture or seminar course, where students and teachers meet in a designated classroom on a set schedule.
 Most of the learning happens synchronously during the class session.
 Students have little flexibility as the course is designed for learners and teachers to be together at the same time and place.

 Even the most traditional courses still usually make use of some online elements.
 These courses are referred to as Blended.
 For example, a blended seminar course might still meet in-person but have students access course readings in Canvas.
 Or perhaps students complete quizzes online as homework rather than on paper in class.

 Traditional/blended courses are best suited to learners who benefit from in-person contact; who have regular schedules and proximity to campus.
 A traditional large lecture class is best suited to courses with learning objectives that are knowledge- and content-centric, while traditional small seminar courses are a natural fit for courses that involve a lot of analysis or creation.